Home » UPSC Syllabus 2025 » UPSC Anthropology Syllabus 2024

 UPSC Anthropology Syllabus 2024, Mains Optional Paper PDF

-UPSC Anthropology Syllabus 2024: Among the 48 optional subjects listed by UPSC for the IAS Exam, Anthropology stands out most popular subject among students.
-The Anthropology syllabus for the UPSC Exam emphasizes candidates’ comprehension of the subject as a science and their capacity to apply that knowledge to address real-world challenges.
-The syllabus encompasses various topics encompassing human evolution, social structures, cultural evolution, and development, providing candidates with a comprehensive understanding of these aspects.
+UPSC Anthropology Syllabus: Among the 48 optional subjects listed by UPSC for the Civil Services Exam popularly known as IAS Exam, Anthropology subject is notably popular among students.
+The Anthropology syllabus emphasizes understanding the subject as a science and applying that knowledge to real-world challenges.
+Anthropology is one of the optional subjects in the UPSC mains examination, covering topics such as human evolution, social structures, cultural evolution, and development.

-Anthropology is a favoured choice among science graduates as an optional subject for the UPSC mains exam.
+Anthropology is a favoured choice among science graduates as an optional subject for the UPSC civil service mains examination.
 The syllabus for Anthropology is released annually by the UPSC Commission in conjunction with the UPSC Notification Below we shared a detailed overview of the UPSC Anthropology Syllabus 2024.

-The UPSC Syllabus 2024 for Anthropology optional subject Paper 1 is indeed divided into 12 parts, each covering specific topics.
-The Anthropology syllabus for UPSC encompasses the following areas:
+The UPSC Syllabus 2024 for Anthropology optional subject Paper 1 is divided into 12 parts, each covering specific topics.
+Paper 1 is of 250 marks where 5 questions are to be attempted out of the 8 questions, the Anthropology syllabus for UPSC encompasses the following areas:

 Anthropology Syllabus for Paper 1